iTwin/iTwinUI/.changeset/little-mugs-tap.md

 "@itwin/itwinui-css": patch
 ---

-Adds `inline-size` to `iui-tabs-horizontal` to counteract visual change to the width of horizontal tabs wrappers.
+Fixed a regression in `iui-tabs` where the panel content was not occupying the full width of the container.